lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/data_struct/index.rst

    This class manages the change in mean (delta_mu) and change in variance (delta_var) induced by the update step.

+   Initializes the BaseDeltaStates.

+   :param size: The size of the delta states.
+   :type size: Optional[int]
+   :param block_size: The block size for the delta states.
+   :type block_size: Optional[int]

    .. py:property:: delta_mu
       :type: List[float]